billett83/laravel-echo-service/readme.md

 ## Installation

-Edit hte service file updating the `WorkingDirectory` to match that patch of your Laravel-echo-server .conf file
+Edit the service file updating the `WorkingDirectory` to match that path of your laravel-echo-server .conf file

 #### RedHat/Centos/AWSLinux